 You don’t have to have a mini-fridge in the room, but adding a few of your guests’ favorite snacks will be greatly appreciated.
 You can also add an inexpensive electrical kettle, assorted gourmet teas, sugar and cups.

 Whether you have an attached bathroom in the guest bathroom or not, you can never go wrong by adding a few toiletries to your guests’ care package.
-A fragrant soap, a seasonal candle, a few fluffy washcloths, some toothbrushes, toothpaste, body wash, a loofa, etc. will make your guests feel extra special.
+A fragrant soap, a seasonal candle, a few fluffy washcloths, some toothbrushes, toothpaste, body wash, a loofah, etc. will make your guests feel extra special.

 7. Looking for Décor Cues